 The shutter speed is responsible for the time during which the camera shutter opens.
-The optimal indicator for photography is in the range from 1/125 to 1/250 of a second - this is enough to expose the frame, but not blur it due to a trembling hand or accidental movements of the model.
+The optimal indicator for photography is in the range from 1/125 to 1/250 of a second – this is enough to expose the frame but not blur is due to a trembling hand or accidental movements of the model.

 Also, the aperture is responsible for the depth of field – the larger the number, the more objects will be in focus.

-You can close the aperture if you are shooting yourself and constantly fall out of focus or want to emphasize details in the background.
-If the picture comes out too bright, first you need to lower the ISO, and only then close the aperture.
+You can close the aperture if you are shooting yourself and constantly fall out of focus or emphasize details in the background.
+If the picture comes out too bright, you first need to lower the ISO and close the aperture.

 ISO stands for light sensitivity.
 The lower it is, the better.
 It is believed that it is better to keep this figure within 1000.
 If we are talking about old cameras, then within 800.